Joiry/HSL_Carp/Part_01b.md

 $ cd ~/shell_data/untrimmed_fastq
 ~~~

-Let's take a quick look at the files since I've added a few:
+Let's take a quick look at the files again:

 ~~~
 $ ls